Fava Beans with Prosciutto and Cream

 To Cook and Peel the Fava Beans

-1. Bring a large pot of water to a boil and liberally season with salt.
-It should taste like the ocean.
-Prepare an ice bath and set aside.
-If the favas vary greatly in size, separate them into two piles: one larger and one smaller.
+1. Bring a large pot of water to a boil and generously season it with salt — it should taste like the ocean.
+Meanwhile, prepare an ice bath and set it aside.

 To Prepare the Dish

-2. Add in the garlic and sauté for 30 seconds, then pour in the cream.
-Bring up to a boil and allow the cream to reduce by half.
-Season to taste with salt and pepper.
+2. Add the garlic and cook for 30 seconds, just until fragrant.
+Stir in the cream, bring it to a boil, and let it reduce by half.
+Season with salt and pepper to taste.

-3. Add in the peeled fava beans and continue cooking for about 2 more minutes until the sauce has tightened up and the flavors have melded together.
-Squeeze the lemon in to brighten up the sauce, taste, and adjust the seasoning as needed.
-Garnish with chives and serve immediately, right out of the pan.
+3. Add the peeled fava beans and cook for another 2 minutes, until the sauce thickens slightly and the flavors come together.
+Squeeze in fresh lemon juice to brighten the dish, then taste and adjust seasoning as needed.

 Notes